alexdlaird/pyngrok/README.md

 open, until `ngrok.kill()` is invoked, or until the Python process terminates.

 If we are building a short-lived app, for instance a CLI, we may want to block on the `ngrok` process so tunnels stay open until the user intervenes.
-We can do that by access the `NgrokProcess`.
+We can do that by accessing the `NgrokProcess`.

 ```python
 from pyngrok import ngrok